They Aren't So Bad Off

 In fact they tend to think we ourselves must be doing very well.
 They simply cannot believe that a western woman would agree to live here unless she was living the luxurious life of an ex-pat.
 And after all we have a large house and a car and if we can afford to help feed and buy medicine for all our less fortunate neighbours then we must be doing pretty good.
 Some have actual stated that they don’t think they really need to offer my husband any recompense for services rendered as he is well enough off already!

-are doing pretty good because we believe doing well has more to do with state of mind than material wealth.
+Well the truth is we are doing pretty good because we believe doing well has more to do with state of mind than material wealth.
 We are doing good because we are alive and healthy we do not have a war on our doorstep we have friends and family we do have shelter and clothes and something to eat and water to drink.
 That does not mean we are materially wealthy.
 In fact we don’t have a lot because we give so much of it away.
 We have had the fortune to build a house which we did little by little as we had the means and those means are now invested in the house they are no longer in our pockets.
 Besides it is a lot less expensive to build a nice house here than in the west.
 So much of what we earn goes to feed our large extended family and to help our neighbours and Shindouk’s tribe.
 It doesn’t leave a lot for luxuries.

 |